renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboard

-Starting from version `v26.0.0` the "Dependency Dashboard" is enabled by default via our `config:base` preset.
+Starting from version `v26.0.0` the "Dependency Dashboard" is enabled by default as part of the commonly-used `config:base` preset.

 To disable the Dependency Dashboard, add the preset `:disableDependencyDashboard` or set `dependencyDashboard` to `false`.